jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 😍 Better Developer Experience

-With a JAMstack approach there are less things to maintain and it's usually faster to deploy, so developers are happy.
+With a JAMstack approach, there are fewer things to maintain and it's usually faster to deploy, so developers are happy.

 #### Disclaimer

 While here I aim to focus more on the benefits of the JAMstack, it is worth noting that the JAMstack approach is not a silver bullet and it is not the answer to all problems.
-In engineering it is a good idea to consider the trade-offs and choose the right approach for your project.
+In engineering, it is a good idea to consider the trade-offs and choose the right approach for your project.

 > **Engineering is all about making the right trade-offs based on your requirements**